statsig-io/docs/docs/metrics/how-metrics-work.md

 # How Metrics Work on Statsig

-A metric in Statsig is a numeric value each user on a given day.
+A metric in Statsig is a numeric value for each user on a given day.
 This value can be aggregated across the entire user base or a subset, such as the test group of an experiment.

 For example, say a user made two purchases on September 1st.
 This value can be aggregated across multiple users to calculate the total number of purchases across all users on September 1st.